cosmos/sdk-tutorials/tutorials/3-run-node/index.md

 txhash: D2CCFD91452F8C144BB1E7B54B9723EE3ED85925EE2C8AD843392721D072B895
 ```

 The command output could include useful information, such as `gas_used`.
-However here it did not have time to collect the information because the command returned before the transaction was included in a block.
+However, here it did not have time to collect the information because the command returned before the transaction was included in a block.

 You can call back the transaction information using the transaction hash above: